matthiaskaiser/jmet/README.md

 $ export MAVEN_OPTS=-Xss10m
 $ mvn clean compile assembly:single
 ```
+Using Java 11 can result in builds never finishing, always use Java 8!

 # Disclaimer
 JMET is a proof-of-concept tool for blackbox testing of JMS destinations.
 Please use this tool with care and only when authorized.